Summary Statement

 Provision of passenger assistants

 A Passenger Assistant will only be provided if this identified as required due to the student’s age, special needs or is on the student’s Placement/Care Plan.
-This will be determined on an individual basis.
+This will be determined on an individual basis and will be assessed by information provided in the application.

 Transport arrangements

-It is for Plymouth City Council to determine the means of transport between home and school, however, you can request an allowance to take your child to/from school.
-Allocated transport may be by way of a walking assistant, public bus service, Plymouth City Council vehicles, contracted minibuses or taxis, or rail services and also reimbursement to parents/carers for a petrol allowance or personal payment plan.
+It is for PCC to determine the means of transport between home and school, however, you can request an allowance to take your child to/from school.
+Allocated transport may be by way of a walking assistant, public bus service, PCC vehicles, contracted minibuses or taxis, or rail services and also reimbursement to parents/carers for a petrol allowance or personal payment plan.

 Yes you can, if the student is entitled to transport.
-We pay 45p per mile for the round trip eg leaving your home address to take the student to College and for you to return to your home address in the morning and the same journey again in the afternoon to collect the student from College.
+We pay 45p per mile for the round trip e.g. leaving your home address to take the student to their educational placement and for you to return to your home address in the morning and the same journey again in the afternoon.

 Where spare seats are available on school transport vehicles, children who are not entitled to free transport may be allowed to travel on the pre-payment of a fee determined by PCC.